 - How to clearly communicate your policy

 Each of these pieces forms the basis for your policy, but the same policy is not right for everyone.
-You’ll need to do some more consideration in order to determine what will meet your needs without alienating your clients or patients.
+You’ll need to do more consideration to determine what will meet your needs without alienating your clients or patients.

 Consider these questions when crafting your policy